Guidance and support for the use of AI in health and social care and child development

 What is AI?

 AI tools generate text or images in response to user prompts and questions.
-The responses of AI tools are based upon the data sets upon which they have been trained.
-ChatGPT is the best-known example of an AI chatbot, but many other chatbots and tools are available.
+The responses of AI tools are based upon the data sets that they have been trained on.
+ChatGPT and Microsoft Copilot are the best-known examples of AI chatbots, but many other chatbots and tools are available.

-AI is relevant to both health and social care and child development and is already being used to train staff towards working within social care, in order to tackle workforce shortages, as it can simulate human like responses.
+AI is relevant to both health and social care and child development.
+It is already being used to train staff working within social care in order to tackle workforce shortages, as it can simulate human-like responses.

-There are plans to use AI to help diagnose conditions, such as analysing x-ray images to support radiologists with assessments, which would free up their time to spend with patients.
-The NHS England Transformation Directorate, has produced a national strategy for AI in health and social care to show how AI can be implemented and what it could look like.
+The NHS England Transformation Directorate has produced a national strategy for AI in health and social care to show how AI can be implemented and what it could look like.

 Appropriate use of AI